About Property Taxes

 Tax Entity Information ->How are Property Tax Rates Calculated?

-Changes in assessed value can have varied impacts on property owners, especially as values fluctuate across the county.
-While it may seem logical to expect property taxes to rise and fall in direct correlation with property values, this is not always the case.
+Changes in assessed value affect property owners differently because values do not rise or fall uniformly across the county.
+Although it may seem intuitive that property taxes move in direct proportion to assessed value, this is not always the case.

-Each year assessed values of various geographic regions and property types throughout the county change by different percentages.
-This results in tax shifts from some areas and property types to others.
-As illustrated in the examples above, there will inevitably be property owners who, despite receiving a reduction in assessed value, experience an increase in property tax.
-These examples are illustrative and may not apply to every individual property.
+Because assessed values across the county and property types change by varying percentages each year, taxes shift from some areas and property types to others.
+As a result, some property owners may see their taxes rise even when their assessed value declines.
+These examples are simplified illustrations and may not reflect every individual situation.
 The equation to calculate the tax rate is:

 For example, if a local government has a budget of $100,000 and a taxable value within its boundaries of $100 million, then the tax rate for that entity would be 0.1%: